Invisible Illness: How I Look Doesn’t Reflect How I Feel

 I have numerous health conditions that have various symptoms, so I get reminded of them every day.
 As a fellow cardiac arrest survivor and friend put it, the moment you survived cardiac arrest was as if someone handed you luggage you didn’t ask for.
 You have to carry it around with you the rest of your life, every day, all day.
 No one can carry it for you, and you can’t skip a day.

 Many of my doctors find it amazing that despite not breathing for 11 minutes, I can still drive and I can feed myself.
 Do I sometimes drop my fork?
 Frequently.
 Do I sometimes knock over my glass instead of picking it up?
 Too often.
-Do I stub my toes or crack my elbows from running into walls or furniture in my own house?
+Do I stub my toes or crack my elbows from running into walls or furniture in my house?
 More times than I can count.
 Those are friendly reminders of my health.

-Each doctor, therapist or provider tells me up front they want to set expectations.
+Each doctor, therapist, or provider tells me up front they want to set expectations.
 That means therapy will almost definitely help me improve from my current state.
 It also means I must acknowledge that I will never be back to what I was before a brain injury.
 So each doctor and therapist are very hopeful, and also realistic.

 Practically speaking, that means potentially I may spill things less often, trip less often, and remember to get a fork instead of a spoon to eat eggs at breakfast.
 That also means I still do those things.
 I can’t avoid them.